 When seeking help for your addicted loved one, it’s critical that you create your own strong boundaries.
 Healthy boundaries allow you to maintain your life and responsibilities without being sucked into the chaos of addiction.
 It is OK to set boundaries; it’s not about them, it’s about you protecting yourself.
 Make a list of things that you will and will not do for them moving forward.

-Getting someone into rehab can lead to conflicts, struggles, and doubts that can seriously hurt relationships, which is why it’s important to get help for yourself, too.
+Convincing an addict to go to rehab can lead to conflicts, struggles, and doubts that can seriously hurt relationships, which is why it’s important to get help for yourself, too.
 Start seeing a therapist for yourself and research support groups for family members close to addiction.
 Take your own needs into consideration before your loved one’s.

 Stage an Intervention